rob-p/CMSC423_S20/course-materials.md

 **Coursework and grading**: The coursework will consist of XXX, a midterm exam and a final exam.
 The breakdown of weights for these different assignments will be as follows:

-- Homeworks — XXX%
+- Homeworks (small programming assignments) — 15%
+- Projects - 25%
+- Midterm 1 - 15%
-- Midterm - XXX%
+- Midterm 2 - 15%
-- Final Exam — XXX%
+- Final Exam — 30%

-**Late policy**: Assignments that are turned in late will be docked 1% for each hour they are late up to the first 24 hours.
-After 24 hours, late assignments will not be accepted.
+**Late policy**: Assignments that are turned in late will be docked 1% for each hour they are late up to the first 48 hours.
+After 48 hours, late assignments will not be accepted.

 **Regrade policy**: All requests to re-grade, re-check, or re-mark an assignment or exam question **must be made in writing**.
 When the assignment is re-graded, it will be re-checked in its entirety.
 This means that *it is possible to lose points on other problems if they were graded incorrectly or too leniently the first time*.
 Therefore, I urge you to thoroughly consider each regrade request you make.